-In High School, learning is approached through phenomenological study.
-Students observe and record information and form their own questions for further analysis and debate before coming to conclusions.
-They then present and defend their well-reasoned outcomes, listening carefully to the experience and conclusions of their classmates.
+In the Waldorf high School, students learn to observe, to record their observations, and form their own questions for further analysis and debate before coming to conclusions.
+Students present and defend well-reasoned outcomes, listening carefully to the experience and conclusions of their classmates.

-Monadnock Waldorf High School offers a rigorous academic curriculum balanced with a thorough cultivation of artistic skills and practical work.
+Monadnock Waldorf High School offers a challenging academic curriculum balanced with a thorough cultivation of artistic skills and practical work.
 Learning to think is emphasized over what to think.
-Students are encouraged to recognize that what they learn in the classroom is relevant to their everyday lives and prepares them to stride boldly into their own bright futures.
+Students are encouraged to recognize that what they learn in the classroom is relevant to their everyday lives and prepares them to stride boldly into their own bright futures with confidence and enthusiasm.

 Monadnock Waldorf High School offers a deep and broad academic program providing each student with a strong foundation for post-secondary work.
 The following is a curriculum overview by grade: